wz30/duke_graduate/README.md

   - figure out the better way to manage the traffic flow.
 - Learning distributed system
   - Now I am focusing on Raft.
+- Learning distributed System by Mark from Cambridge.